How to use fingerprint sensor for Arduino and Raspberry Pi

-Looking for an optical biometric fingerprint sensor that’s capable and affordably priced for your Arduino and Raspberry Pi projects?
+Looking to get started on an optical biometric fingerprint sensor for your Arduino and Raspberry Pi Projects?
 Here at Seeed, we offer a fingerprint sensor module that not only does that, but it’s price affordably as well!

 This is the Grove – Fingerprint Sensor Module, typically used in safes, it’s highly powered by a DSP AS601 chip that does the image rendering, calculation, feature-finding and searching.
 Sufficient onboard FLASH memory allows for up to 162 fingerprints to be stored as well!